• Webinars

 Member Type Description

-CacheId string Specifies the name of the cache to be used for serving in the Entity Framework application.
-If no cache name is specified, a configuration exception will be thrown.
+CacheId string Specifies the name of the cache to use for serving in the Entity Framework application.
+If no cache name is specified, it throws a configuration exception.

 • Other = 0